Dust to Dust: Notes on rituals for the dead

 Barbara Nichol looks at four sets of death rituals: ritual practices in Singapore, in Indonesia, in the south Amazon and in the West, to try to find themes and links.
 But every pattern turns out to have exceptions.
 Every statement comes with footnotes.
 And rituals change, sometimes slowly; sometimes at a surprising speed.

-Gambling, slaughtering buffalo, ancestors who come back as boars to provide meat for their descendants, burial upside down, professional mourners who wail through a microphone, cannibalism and babies wrapped in leaves in the trees -- they're all part of the story.
+Gambling, slaughtering buffalo, ancestors who come back as boars to provide meat for their descendants, burial upside down, professional mourners who wail through a microphone, cannibalism and babies wrapped in leaves in the trees — they're all part of this story.

 How do we dispose of bodies?
 Let us count the ways.